Selective licensing scheme for private landlords

 Applying for a licence

-All private landlords who operate private rented accommodation in the Canalside Ward must have applied for a licence with supporting documents to Woking Borough Council by 1 April 2018.
+All private landlords who operate private rented accommodation in the Canalside Ward must apply for a licence with supporting documents.

 Licences will be issued for a maximum of five years (depending on the application date) and, for the majority of landlords, only one application will be required during the Selective Licensing Scheme.